 Councilman David Salvatore has been a member of the Providence City Council in 2010.
-He currently serves as Council President and represents the neighborhoods Elmhurst and Wanskuck neighborhoods.
+He represents the neighborhoods Elmhurst and Wanskuck neighborhoods.
 Councilman Salvatore has been a strong advocate of financial and pension reform in the city.
 As the Chairman of the Subcommittee on Pension Sustainability, he oversaw the drafting of a report that made recommendations designed to stabilize the pension system and reduce the system’s unfunded liability.

 Ward 14: Elmhurst and Wanskuck

 Covering the neighborhoods of Elmhurst & Wanskuck, Ward 14 is located on the northwestern quadrant of the city.
 Here you'll find Providence College, La Salle Academy, and the ever-popular LaSalle Bakery.
 The Wanskuck Historic District was once the location of a thriving mill village built along the West River.
 The mills have since closed but many of the buildings are still there, located, including The Wanskuck Public Library.
 This historic building is located on Veazie Street.
 The current building replaced the original library that was built by the Wanskuck Mill Company for it's workers.
 Though the mill is closed, the library is still a going concern.
 In 1983, the historic district was listed on the National Register of Historic Places.

 Ordinance Will Raise Purchasing Limits for Providence Schools

 With the recent resignation of Providence Superintendent of Schools Christopher Maher, Councilman David A. Salvatore has filed an ordinance to reduce red tape surrounding purchasing by City departments.

 Currently, all city expenditures of $5,000 or more must be approved by the City Council.
 Councilman Salvatore’s ordinance would raise the threshold for sole source School Department contracts from $5,000 to $25,000.